Southwark London England About Methodology

 What is County Grove known for?

-County Grove is known for its well-preserved Victorian and Edwardian terraced housing and its inclusion within Walworth Conservation Area.
-The street retains its nineteenth-century character with original sash windows and brickwork largely intact, making it a quiet residential enclave that reflects the period landscape of Walworth.
+County Grove is known for its well-preserved Victorian and Edwardian terraced housing and its inclusion within Camberwell Conservation Area.
+The street retains its nineteenth-century character with original sash windows and brickwork largely intact, making it a quiet residential enclave that reflects the period landscape of Camberwell.